 What Murray does is distribute.
 In an interview with Jimmy Kimmel Live in May 2020, Murray reminds us that he was the one who assisted Air Jordan's game-winning half-court dunk:

 "People forget that I got the assist on the game-winning basket," Murray said.
 "So easily forgotten...
 I stole the ball, I made the pass, I got nothing.
 I wasn't even interviewed after."

 Similar to his golfing ability, Murray is throwing darts out there.

-Although Murray was a passing magician in the film, the former Saturday Night Live actor wasn’t able to participate in the on-set pickup games brought into the public eye in ESPN’s The Last Dance.
+Although Murray was a passing magician in the film, the former Saturday Night Live, Caddyshack, and Charlie's Angels actor wasn't able to participate in the on-set pickup games brought into the public eye in ESPN's The Last Dance.

 "I don't think my shoes were new enough.
 I think my shoes were nowhere near new enough for the game," Murray said on Flying Coach with Steve Kerr and Pete Carroll.

 While his invite was lost in the mail, Murray was able to witness some of the best basketball players on Earth, like Indiana Pacers legend Reggie Miller and New York Knicks center Patrick Ewing, play up close in the specially-constructed workout facility.

 "I couldn't believe that basketball court, [continued Murray].
 I mean, it's full size.
 They just took over this whole area and built this building for one movie with a weight room, a beautiful floor.
 And that was fun.
 I was never invited into that game, but it was fun to watch that game."

 Produced by longtime Hollywood mainstay Ivan Reitman, Space Jam made $230.4 million at the worldwide, making it the highest-grossing basketball film of all time.
 Murray, Wayne Knight as Stan Podolak served as the comedic focal points while Danny DeVito voiced the villainous Swackhammer.